 Why does this happen?
 Lighter exercise causes our bodies to make endurance adaptations.
 We improve blood flow so that we can fuel our muscles for longer periods of time.
 Conversely, heavy weightlifting stimulates muscle growth by making our muscle cells more sensitive to insulin.
 Our muscles will hog more of the calories we eat and use them to become bigger and stronger.
 This is also why when losing weight it’s important to lift, as that’s what preserves muscle mass.

 So if you don’t already have extra muscle

 hanging flexing around, you’ll want to start doing a hypertrophy training program (like this one).
 That isn’t the only option, but it’s the best option.
 Hypertrophy training is hands down the most effective way to gain weight, build muscle, and improve your appearance:

 People come in a variety of different shapes and sizes.
 Each body type is a little different and often responds best to a slightly different approach; however, in general, being healthy, fit, and strong will result in an aesthetically pleasing physique, regardless of genetics.

 That has little to do with why we’re skinny, though.
-The reason we struggle to gain weight is because we have a number of ectomorphic traits that make it difficult to get into a caloric surplus—such as a raging metabolism, an adaptive “hardgainer” metabolism, a small stomach capacity, amazing insulin sensitivity, and greater dopamine sensitivity.
+The reason we struggle to gain weight is that we have a number of ectomorph/hardgainer traits that make it difficult to get into a caloric surplus—such as a raging metabolism, an adaptive metabolism, a small stomach capacity, amazing insulin sensitivity, and greater dopamine sensitivity.